JaronWenger/PORTFOLIOOLD/README.md

 # PORTFOLIO

 Every developer needs a portfolio site.
-This React.js site showcases my most impresive website with key skills such as Full Stack Development, connected to API's, and mastering user Authentication.
+This React.js site showcases my most impressive websites, highlighting key skills such as Full Stack Development, connecting to APIs, and mastering user authentication.

-This is a React website utilizing Material Ui for design.
+This is a React website that uses Material-UI for design.
 Below is a link to this project:

 https://jaronwenger.github.io/PORTFOLIO/#/